AIG Mentoring Program

 In addition to mentor-mentee meetings, the program includes three formal events

-Programs are currently running in WA, NSW, VIC and QLD urban and regional centres.
+Programs are currently running in WA, NSW, VIC, QLD and SA urban and regional centres.

 For people located outside urban areas or in a state without an active program, the Distance Program is for you.
 This program uses online technology to facilitate mentoring, regardless of location.